cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

-You can define base backups in two ways: on-demand (through the `Backup` custom resource definition) or scheduled (through the `ScheduledBackup` customer resource definition, using a cron-like syntax).
+You can define base backups in two ways: on-demand (through the `Backup` custom resource definition) or scheduled (through the `ScheduledBackup` custom resource definition, using a cron-like syntax).

 Volume Snapshots rely directly on the Kubernetes API, which delegates this capability to the underlying storage classes and CSI drivers.
 Volume snapshot